Tiger Leaping Gorge Trek: A Detailed 2026 Hiking Guide

 The hike goes down these cliffs to the riverside

-Update: According to one reader (see comments at the end), this hike is now totally closed and they’ve even removed some of the ladders.
+Update: According to several readers (see comments at the end), this hike is now totally closed and they’ve even removed some of the ladders.
+One reader suggests someone might have died on the trail and that’s why.
 I’ll still leave this section up in case it reopens again.
-If you try and find anything has changed, please let me know in the comments!

 As I mentioned earlier in the article, there are two claimed spots in Tiger Leaping Gorge where, legend has it, a tiger leaped across the gorge via a huge boulder in the middle of the river.